DataAnalyticsinStudentHands/DASH-Documentation/Code Development/Java Backend/Service-Layers.md

     @PreAuthorize("hasPermission(#sampleObject, 'delete') or hasRole('ROLE_ADMIN')")
 	public void deleteSampleObject(SampleObject sampleObject);

-**Often it is required to check permissions on an object, but the object is not actually used by the method so there are many methods which pass in unused parameters.
+**NOTE:** Often it is required to check permissions on an object, but the object is not actually used by the method.
+The Spring Security annotations only have access to objects passed in by the method headers.
+Because of this, there are many methods which pass in unused parameters.

 ##Service Implementation